Welcome to the Morris Arboretum Archives

 - Catalogue Index Volume 2 - Articles Belonging to John T. and Lydia T. Morris.
 2006.3.3

 - Floor Plan of Compton Mansion 1909 from Pugh & Hubbard Atlas on Compton - beeswax.
 2012.5.3

 - Floor Plan of Widener 1909 from Pugh & Hubbard Atlas on Compton - beeswax (B&W).
 2012.5.4

 - Ode to Miss Morris an excerpt from the Kellner Diaries.
 Aboard S.S.
 Lahn, in November 1889 Miss Kellner, a nurse and companion kept diaries of what transpired.
-She writes that Miss Morris received a poem in blank verse from fellow passenger Rev. Dr. Aberigh Mackay, as a mark of his admiration for her. – And pleasant memories will gather around this poem, as in after years the occasion and all incidents will be recalled.
+She writes that Miss Morris received a poem in blank verse from fellow passenger Rev. Dr. Aberigh Mackay. " And pleasant memories will gather around this poem, as in after years the occasion and all incidents will be recalled".
 2012.7.2

 Life at Compton

 John Tonkin, Estate Head Gardener 1917-1932, left eleven yearly journals of gardening at Compton Estate and Bloomfield Farm.
 These volumes provide a rich insight into the seasonal gardening tasks, horticultural and agricultural practices, and the seasonal and full-time grounds staff.
 These diaries were or are being transcribed by Archives & History volunteers: Susan Marshall, Elizabeth Gavula, Pat McKeown, Greg Sliner, Tom Boyle, Cathy Hilliard and Michelle Elizabeth Lineberger.

 - 1921-22 Reflections on a Year at Compton.
 2010.15.17 by Elizabeth Gavula.